armory/docs/content/en/borealis/borealis-get-started.md

 After you create an account, you can create client credentials that Borealis uses to authenticate with your deployment target.
 These are machine credentials used to authenticate with deployment targets.

 {{< include "aurora-borealis/cloud-console-creds.md" >}}

+## Prepare your deployment target

+ If you have not already done so, install both the RNA and Argo Rollouts.
+You can do that using the following Helm chart:

+{{< include "aurora-borealis/agent-argo-install.md" >}}

 ## Install the Borealis CLI